browserengineering/book/book/accessibility.md

 focusable items.

 Browsers support the `tabindex` HTML attribute to make this possible.
-The `tabindex` attribute is a number; elements with a negative value aren't focusable and smaller numbers come before larger numbers and elements without a `tabindex` attribute.
-To implement that, we need to sort the focusable elements by tab index, so we need a function that returns the tab index:
+The `tabindex` attribute is a number.
+An element isn't focusable if its `tabindex` is negative, and elements with smaller `tabindex` values come before those with larger values and those without a `tabindex` at all.
+To implement that, we need to sort the focusable elements by tab index, so we need a function that returns the tab
+index:

 ``` {.python}
 def get_tabindex(node):